totalspectrum/spin2cpp/README.md

   placed in COG or HUB memory.
 The default is to use COG memory.

+`--cse`
+  Enable common subexpression elimination.
+This optimization may be useful for ASM output, but it is still experimental and does not always help performance.
+It's not really useful for C output, since GCC already can do this.

 `--dat`
   Output a binary blob of the DAT section only, similar to the bstc -c option; or, if --gas is given, output GAS assembly for